 • CMA certification requirements include earning a bachelor’s degree, having two years of relevant work experience, and passing the CMA exam.

-• The CMA exam costs about $1,300 and it takes at least six years to become fully certified.
+• The CMA exam costs about $1,600, and it can take up to seven years to become certified depending on your education and professional experience.

 • CMAs earn a higher average salary than CPAs and CFAs.